Do It In Python - pandas

 Generate a Random Data Frame

-In order to show the cumulative sum in time sequence, the column: date
+In order to show the cumulative sum in time sequence, the column: date is created and shuffled into a random sequence.

 import pandas as pd